United States at the 2012 Summer Olympics: Rhythmic

 One U.S. rhythmic gymnast qualified for the individual all-around competition.

 Trampoline

 One male and one female gymnast qualified for the trampoline competition.

 Judo

 Three male and two female U.S. judoka qualified.

+Nicholas Delpopolo was ejected from the Games and disqualified by the International Olympic Committee from his seventh position finish after he tested positive for marijuana.
+Though he claimed he had accidentally taken the banned substance before the Games begun, he apologized for the "embarrassment".

 Modern pentathlon

 Three U.S. athletes qualified to compete in the modern pentathlon event.
 Dennis Bowsher and Margaux Isaksen qualified through the 2011 Pan American Games.

 Rowing

 The U.S. rowers qualified the following boats: